Learning Gaussian Graphical Models with Latent Confounders: Introduction

 \section{Introduction}

-In many domains, it is necessary to characterize relationships between features using network models.
-For example, networks have been used to identify transcriptional patterns and regulatory relationships in genetic networks and applied as a way to characterize functional brain connectivity and cognitive disorders, and provide insights into neurodegenerative diseases like Alzheimer’s \citep{fox2007spontaneous,van2012influence,barch2013function,price2014multiple}.
+In many domains, it is useful to characterize relationships between features using network models.
+For example, networks have been used to identify transcriptional patterns and regulatory relationships in genetic networks and applied as a way to characterize functional brain connectivity and cognitive disorders \cite{fox2007spontaneous,van2012influence,barch2013function,price2014multiple}.
 One of the most common methods for inferring a network from observations is the Gaussian graphical model (GGM).
 A GGM is defined with respect to a graph, in which the nodes correspond to joint Gaussian random variables and the edges correspond to the conditional dependencies among pairs of variables.
-A key property of GGM is that the presence or absence of edges can be obtained from the precision matrix for multivariate Gaussian random variables \citep{lauritzen1996graphical}.
-Similar to LASSO regression \citep{tibshirani1996regression}, we can learn a GGM via sparse precision matrix estimation with $l_1$-regularized maximum likelihood estimation.
-This family of approaches is called graphical lasso (Glasso) \citep{friedman2008sparse,yuan2007model}.
+A key property of the GGM is that the presence or absence of edges can be obtained from the precision matrix for multivariate Gaussian random variables \cite{lauritzen1996graphical}.
+Similar to LASSO regression \cite{tibshirani1996regression}, we can infer the sparse graph structure via sparse precision matrix estimation with $l_1$-regularized maximum likelihood estimation.
+This family of approaches is called graphical lasso (Glasso) \cite{friedman2008sparse,yuan2007model}.

 In practice, however, network inference may be complicated due to the presence of latent confounders.
-For example, when characterizing relationships between the stock prices of publicly trade companies, the existence of overall market and sector factors induces extra correlation between stocks \citep{choi2011learning}, which can obscure the underlying network structure between companies.
+For example, when characterizing relationships between the stock prices of publicly trade companies, the existence of overall market and sector factors induces extra correlation between stocks \cite{choi2011learning}, which can obscure the underlying network structure between companies.

-Let $\Omegab$ be the precision matrix encoding the graph structure of interest, and $\Sigmab = (\Omegab)^{-1}$.
+We focus on estimating $\Omegab = \Sigmab^{-1}$, the precision matrix encoding the graph structure of interest \cite{yuan2007model, friedman2008sparse,cai2011constrained, parsana2019addressing}.
 When latent confounders are present, the covariance matrix for the observed data, ${\Sigmab}_{obs}$ can be expressed as